6 Possible Causes of Constipation with Gastritis & 6 Tips to Treat.

 - Refined grains such as refined flour, white bread, and white rice.

 - Alcoholoand caffeine.

 Medications are one of the most common causes of constipation.
 Some medications you take for gastritis can potentially cause constipation.

-A large study in Mexico ( involved 1,851 patients) evaluated the effects of PPIs (such as Prilosec and Nexium) on bowel symptoms.
+A large study in Mexico (involving 1,851 patients) evaluated the effects of PPIs (such as Prilosec and Nexium) on bowel symptoms.
 More than 92% of people receiving proton pump inhibitors suffered from some sort of bowel symptoms.